dfddmFunction dfddm() evaluates the density function (or

 If we consider the terms of the infinite sum as the sequence defined

-decreases monotonically (in absolute value) due to the exponential term.
+monotonically (in absolute value) due to the exponential term.
+Combining

 cornerstone of the previous approximations, but we will instead truncate

-the sum using a method suggested by Gondan,
+the sum using a method suggested by Gondan et al.

-number of terms in the sum, rather just that the terms in the summation
+not consider the number of terms in the sum, rather just that the terms

-will eventually be small enough.
-The validity of this method is proven
+in the summation will eventually be small enough.
+The validity of this

 package.